 But when it comes to your skincare regimen and the products you are using, the main goal is to keep your skin toned, well moisturized, and protected.
 There is absolutely no reason for overusing different products and overcomplicating your routine with that.

 Your skincare routine will eventually become more complicated than how it was in your 20s when removing your makeup with wet wipes was totally fine (nope, it wasn’t), and going to bed without moisturizing didn’t matter (oh, but it did).

 But you can always take it slowly and add one product at a time instead of buying a bunch of new products you have no clue what to do with.

-Cleansing is important for removing any skincare products or makeup that was applied during the day, as well as to remove the deposits of natural skin oils, pollutants, and accumulation of bacteria.
+Cleansing is important for removing any skincare products or makeup that was applied during the day and removing the deposits of natural skin oils, pollutants, and accumulation of bacteria.

 By cleansing and removing all these invisible barriers, you will allow the following skincare products to penetrate deeper into the skin and deliver the active ingredients more effectively.